katmore/webhook/docs/phpdoc.md

-    $added : array<mixed,string>
+    $added : string|string|int

 __

 #### Type

-array<mixed,string> -- paths in the repo that were added with this commit
+string|string|int -- paths in the repo that were added with this commit

 # __